 Eimear – Social secretary: In general I work with other members of the committee to come up with and organise some great social events throughout the year.
 This year my aim was to attract new members to MCASS and encourage them to enjoy the social and networking opportunities that MCASS can provide.
 I organised presentations and events aimed specifically at new ICAEW ACA students, and received some great feedback to help with future events.

 Emma – I have been part of MCASS since starting my ACA graduate scheme in November 2015

-Eimear – I had moved to Manchester for my job so thought MCASS would help me meet other trainees in a social setting, and also a great way to visit some great event venues in the city.
-As I work for a smaller firm, MCASS provided a great opportunity to network with and learn from other ACA trainees from a variation of firms at different stages of their training contract.
-I really wanted to take on some responsibility in a role that would benefit my career, and give me some experience I could not gain within the office environment.
+Eimear – I had moved to Manchester for my job so thought MCASS would help me meet other trainees in a social setting, and also be a great way to visit some great event venues in the city.
+As I work for a smaller firm, MCASS provided a great opportunity to network with and learn from other ACA trainees from a variety of firms at different stages of their training contracts.
+I really wanted to take on some responsibility in a role that would benefit my career and give me some experience I could not gain within the office environment.

 How did you get involved?

 Emma – I attended the annual fireworks event after receiving my job offer but prior to officially starting to meet fellow accountants.
 Whilst at the event I met Simone who talked about the committee and how I could get involved.